Chapter 3. Using shared system certificates

 3.1.
 The system-wide truststore

-Red Hat Enterprise Linux provides a centralized system for managing TLS certificates.
 By default, the truststore contains the Mozilla CA list, which includes both positive and negative trust.
-The system enables you to update the core Mozilla CA list.
+You can update the core Mozilla CA list by using the centralized system.

-The consolidated system-wide truststore is located in the /etc/pki/ca-trust/ and /usr/share/pki/ca-trust-source/ directories.
+The system-wide truststore is located in the /etc/pki/ca-trust/ and /usr/share/pki/ca-trust-source/ directories.
 The trust settings in /usr/share/pki/ca-trust-source/ have lower priority than settings in /etc/pki/ca-trust/.

 The system treats certificate files based on the subdirectory to which you install them: